 Ultimately, what I believe you’re asking for is this:

-If the overhead information is corrupted, then the full-restore process is impossible, again regardless of whether it’s inside a larger image file, or directly accessible as a separate “special” file.
+If the overhead information is corrupted, then the full-restore process is impossible — again regardless of whether it’s inside a larger image file or directly accessible as a separate “special” file.

 I honestly don’t believe that this buys you anything.
-Corruption is corruption, and if it happens in a benign place you may never notice, but if it happens in the wrong place then your entire backup could be invalidated.
+Corruption is corruption, and if it happens in a benign place, you may never notice.
+If it happens in the wrong place, your entire backup could be invalidated, regardless of how it’s stored.

 What I think you really want

-But ultimately, the same problems that could keep that from working are the same problems that would prevent the suggested comprehensive file-based backup from working.
+Ultimately, the same problems that could keep that from working are the same problems that would prevent the suggested comprehensive file-based backup from working.

 Individual file backups are a convenience

-That’s why I implement a layered approach:
+I implement a layered approach using:

-• External hard drive
+• An external hard drive

 • Monthly full-image backups (using Macrium Reflect, or similar)

-• Daily incremental image backups
+• Daily incremental image backups (using same)

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

-Footnotes & references
+Footnotes & References

 1: Within reason, of course.
 For the sake of keeping things conceptually simple here, I don’t want to devolve into the particular pros and cons of overly specific implementation details.